 When you arrive in Las Vegas, you will first be amazed and then tempted by all the slot machines in the airport.
 Don’t be.
 Conventional wisdom is that the slot machines in the airport have the worst odds of any gaming machines in town.

-Payouts from the machines at McCarran airport are smaller and less frequent.
+Payouts from the machines at Harry Reid Airport are rumored to be smaller and less frequent.
 Having said that, if there’s still some money burning a hole in your pocket as you’re leaving town, then that is the appropriate time to play the slots at the airport.

 5. Using the Las Vegas Hotel Minibar: It Costs What!?